bgopikrishna/content/blog/error-boundaries-in-react.md

 ---
 draft: true
 date: 2022-05-17T00:00:00+05:30
-title: How to create error boundaries in React
+title: How to use error boundaries in react?
 tags:
 - React
 description: Error boundaries are the react components that help us to catch the errors